nikolash/wg-easy-ui/README.md

 Easy-to-use, girlfriend/wife-compatible wireguard web interface to operate a local VPN gateway.

 Created to serve one specific use case: to conveniently operate a LAN-only VPN gateway (e.g. run on a raspberry pi) for devices within the LAN (e.g. an Apple TV).
 The interface easily lets you start and stop remote connections.
 This is useful if you live abroad and want to give your girlfriend/wife an easy way to connect said devices to specific countries that may have geo-locked streaming services without the need to ssh into the server every time and do this manually.
+Written in python and flask.

 ## Features